| |||||

 The initiative, originally designed to increase testing and knowledge of HIV status primarily among African-American men and women, will now reach more U.S. jurisdictions and populations at risk.
 These include gay and bisexual men, as well as male and female Latinos and injection drug users.
 The new phase will build on the progress of the previous effort and ensure that many more Americans know their status.
 The HIV testing services will focus on areas across the nation where these populations are hardest hit.

 "HIV testing is a crucial step in reducing new HIV infections, so that those infected with HIV can be linked to medical care and ongoing support to help them maintain safer behaviors," said Kevin Fenton, MD, director of CDC's National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention.
 "This expansion will help ensure that more Americans have access to what could be life-saving information about their HIV status."
+The initiative, originally designed to increase testing and knowledge of HIV status primarily among African-American men and women, will now reach more U.S. jurisdictions and populations at risk.
+These include gay and bisexual men, as well as male and female Latinos and injection drug users.
+The new phase will build on the progress of the previous effort and ensure that many more Americans know their status.
+The HIV testing services will focus on areas across the nation where these populations are hardest hit.

 The current initiative began in 2007 and will end in September 2010 when the new project begins.
 In the first two years of this three-year initiative, more than 10,000 HIV-infected individuals were newly diagnosed, with 75 percent linked to care.
 Most tests (62 percent) were conducted among African-American men and women.